Richard Lennon

-Richard Gerard Lennon (March 26, 1947 – October 29, 2019) was an American prelate of the Roman Catholic Church.
+Richard Gerard Lennon (March 26, 1947 – October 29, 2019) was an American prelate of the Catholic Church.
 He served as bishop of the Diocese of Cleveland in Ohio from 2006 to 2016.
 He previously served as an auxiliary bishop of the Archdiocese of Boston in Massachusetts from 2001 to 2006.

 Biography

 Early life and education

 Richard Lennon was born on March 26, 1947, in Arlington, Massachusetts.
 Lennon's father Albert was the town's deputy fire chief.
 Lennon attended St. James the Apostle grammar school in St. James Parish in Arlington, where he was an altar boy.
-In 1965, Lennon graduated from Matignon High Schoolin Cambridge, Massachusetts, where he was a member of the National Honor Society.
+In 1965, Lennon graduated from Matignon High School in Cambridge, Massachusetts, where he was a member of the National Honor Society.